openeuler-mirror/docs/docs/en/docs/Administration/user-and-user-group-management.md

 ```

-The password of the user must meet the password complexity requirements.
+It is recommended that the new user password meet the complexity requirements.
 The password complexity requirements are as follows:

 1. A password must contain at least eight characters.
 2. A password must contain at least three of the following types: uppercase letters, lowercase letters, digits, and special characters.